ItsRayRay/Scrimba_Movie_watchlist/README.md

 The movie watchlist interface is designed to be user-friendly and intuitive, with a search bar for finding movies and a display area for showing movie details.
 Users can add movies to their watchlist.

 Overall, this project helped me to further develop my skills in API calls and local storage management.
-Feel free to check out the movie watchlist and give it a try!
-Here is the link: https://itsrayray.github.io/Scrimba_Movie_watchlist/